Azure-Samples/flask-app-on-azure-functions/README.md

 }
 ```

-In the URL, you can try different routes.
-In the sample app, the route is with
+In the URL, you can try different routes as well as parameterize them.

 ## Running the sample